 All students are required to have health insurance while in the program.
-The University Insurance Program https://hr.unm.edu/benefits/student-health-plan is available to students.
-This insurance program also offers coverage for spouse and dependents.
+All students are automatically charged for the University Insurance Program.
+Students MUST waive by the deadline if they do not want to be charged. https://hr.unm.edu/benefits/student-health-plan This insurance program also offers coverage for spouse and dependents.
 A copy of the insurance card needs to be placed in student's folder.
 We will provide information to you on the first day of class.